asdf-format/asdf-standard/source/file_layout.rst

 for resizing a block, which has an explicit size stored in the file.

-Note also that, by design, a FINF file containing no binary blocks is also a completely valid YAML file.
+Note also that, by design, a FINF file containing no binary blocks is also a completely standard and valid YAML file.

 .. _header: